charlotteaashley/typo-design-template/pages/about.md

 * Newspapers
 * Books

+Looking at these forms of print media and analysising the typography used as mastheads, titles and chapter titles within them, it highlights each form follows a different way of connoting their brand to their audiences.
+For example, annotating the typefaces chosen in Vogue compares drastically agaisnt the typefaces chosen in children's book and Harry Potter novels.
+Then looking at newspapers' font choices agaisnt recipe book typefaces, it is evident to us that each form conducts specific research when choosing cover typography to hit the certain audience type.

 Comparing different brands in terms of the typefaces they use within this blog also gives an understanding of the different typography choices and what they connote.
 Many would say the serif typeface conducts more of a sophisticated tone in opposition to a sans-serif font which is more basic, however does show a modern interpretation.

 ## Why have I used the banner image and my created logo?